- The takeaway from this episode is … fear of consequences will make you small.

 - Here’s what this will do for you … feeling that something is always missing is the result of making yourself small when you are anything but that.

 - Here’s what I want you to do with it … attempting to avoid consequences stifles your free will.
 This is proof that you are not small, so stop fearing consequences.

-“Here’s why the consequences of your choices have a negative connotation.
+Here’s why the consequences of your choices have a negative connotation.

 Why do people tend to procrastinate when it comes to making a decision?
 Many become frozen in their tracks and unable to decide which way to go, what to do, and why they should or shouldn’t do something.
-What are they afraid of?CLICK HERE … to LISTEN or Download the MP3
+What are they afraid of?

-“They are afraid of the consequences.
+They are afraid of the consequences.
 While most people think that consequences are bad or negative, they are not.
 There are positive consequences to a situation or decision and negative consequences to others.
 It could be both.

-So, why do people focus on negative consequences in their decision making?
+So, why do people focus on negative consequences in their decision-making?

 It’s a combination of feeling both, guilty and scared.
 Guilty for something you can’t remember but the essence is still within you, like some kind of karmic payback.
 Scared of fully living this life based on what this life has given you before.
-You’ll justify not making a decision by saying things like, “I tried that once and it didn’t work out very well, so I’m reluctant to try it again.”
-Whatever consequences you experience to any decision, they are not your fault if you made the best decision you could.
-As long as you keep your ego in check, expecting consequences, can you live your life fully.
+You’ll justify not making a decision by saying things like, “I “tried” that once and it didn’t work out very well, so I’m reluctant to “try” it again.
+By the way, “trying” is always a weak attempt to achieve anything.

 Everything was planned in advance – before you got here.